jeffboody/libnn/docs/tutorial.md

 beta is the mean and gamma is the inverse of standard deviation) should this be optimal.

-Note that the derivation of the backpropagation algorithm for the non-convolution case is equivalent to setting xh and xw to 1.

 Note that the tensor operations are component-wise.

-Note that the original BN paper is missing a summation in the dL/dX term.

 Be sure to add a small epsilon to avoid divide-by-zero problems.